 If the conductor stripping lengths of the power cables are shorter than the requirements there is a potential risk of total loss of connection.
 Wires may slip out of the terminals.

-If the breakaway features are removed for cables with diameter lower than 9mm the IP20 is compromised and the product is IP10.
+If the plastic knockouts are removed, and cables with diameter lower than 9mm are used, the IP20 is compromised and the product is IP10.